Rossport to Hattie Cove:

 Description

 Join our seasoned guides on an unforgettable expedition kayak training adventure along Lake Superior’s stunning north shore.
-Starting in Rossport, we’ll paddle east to Hattie Cove, covering approximately 220 kilometers of breathtaking landscapes and rich history.
+Starting in Rossport, we’ll paddle east to Hattie Cove, covering approximately 220 kilometres of breathtaking landscapes and rich history.

 This self-supported journey will immerse you in the region’s natural beauty and history.
 Explore historic lighthouses, abandoned logging camps, trappers’ cabins, ghost towns like Jackfish, and even a former WWII prisoner-of-war camp.
 Along the way, we’ll visit ancient Pukaskwa Pits—mysterious, rock-lined formations that date back hundreds or thousands of years.